-Shanghai, August 2021 – Horizon Robotics, a global leader in edge AI computing platforms for intelligent vehicles, unveiled its third-generation automotive-grade AI processor Journey 5, designed for Level-4 high autonomous driving.
+Shanghai, August 2021 – Horizon Robotics, a leader in automotive computing solutions for intelligent vehicles, unveiled its third-generation automotive-grade processor Journey 5, designed for Level-4 high autonomous driving.
 It also launched a real-time operating system TogetherOS, which will be fully open to partners along the automotive industry chain.

 Journey 5 system-on-a-chip (SoC) came after two years of intensive R&D efforts.
 Its mass production is expected to start in 2022 following the announcement, at the event, of intended mass product cooperation with top automobile companies including SAIC Motor, Great Wall Motors, JAC Group, Changan Auto and BYD.
 The first group of partners that will join the TogetherOS ecosystem include SAIC Motor, Great Wall Motors, JAC Group, Changan Automobile, AutoCore, Lion Tech and Banma Network Technology